-For the areas around Paramaribo such as Weg naar Zee, Chocopot and Peperpot (GPS for all locations on eBird) , we rented an apartment in town where we made our own breakfast and got takeaway from a Warung or Roti shop for dinner.
-We had a fridge to keep drinks cold and a kettle for making instant coffee in the morning.
+For the areas around Paramaribo such as Weg naar Zee, Chocopot and Peperpot, we rented an apartment in town where we made our own breakfast and got takeaway from a Warung or Roti shop for dinner.
+There was a fridge to keep drinks cold and a kettle for making instant coffee in the morning.
 We found the set-up ideal.
-Numerous apartments can be found by checking out booking.com, etc. We drove around in a small Toyota from Ross Rental Cars.
+Numerous apartments can be found by checking out booking.com, etc.

 The center doesn’t open up until around 8 but you can go in anyway at 6 or earlier and simply pay on your way out.
 We also asked for permission to go in at night with flashlights at the staff center.
-The people behind the desk might not say yes to this, as they are probably junior staff, but we happened upon the manager.
+The people behind the desk might not say yes to this, as they are probably junior staff but we happened upon the manager.
 She said it was essential to warn the night guard who might otherwise mistake you for poachers.
-Staying until after sunset we saw Giant Potoo at dusk and then later found a nocturnally feeding Linnaeus’s Two-toed Sloth, in addition to lots of bats.
-We tried unsuccessfully for owls but reckon it might have been too early at 7:30 pm.
-That and we got hungry…
+Staying until after sunset we saw Giant Potoo at dusk and then later found a nocturnally feeding Linnaues’s Two-toed Sloth, in addition to lots of bats.
+We tried unsuccessfully for owls but reckon it might have been too early at 7:30 pm but we got hungry.

 Otherwise, visiting birders stay at Zintete Lodge along the banks of a beautiful river (which was quite low on water during our stay).
 This is a great place to bathe after a morning in the jungle.
 Meals are served at the common area and are tasty.